-Vale Overseas has no operations or assets.
-In the future it may hold unsecured obligations from other CVRD subsidiaries to repay loans.
-These other subsidiaries will not be liable under the notes or the guaranty, and they may not have the ability to repay their loans from Vale Overseas.
+Vale Overseas has no operations or assets, other than holding unsecured obligations from other CVRD subsidiaries to repay loans.
+These other subsidiaries are not liable under the notes or the guaranty, and they may not have the ability to repay their loans from Vale Overseas.

 CVRD conducts a significant amount of business through subsidiaries, affiliated companies and joint ventures, none of which are obligated under the notes or the guaranty.
-In the first nine months of 2003, the subsidiaries were responsible for approximately 24.9% of CVRD's consolidated U.S. GAAP revenues from operations and approximately 16.1% of CVRD's consolidated U.S. GAAP net cash flows provided by operating activities.
+In the first nine months of 2005 the subsidiaries were responsible for approximately 33.7% of CVRD's consolidated U.S. GAAP revenues from operations and approximately 35.3% of CVRD's consolidated U.S. GAAP net cash flows provided by operating activities.
 The claims of any creditor of a subsidiary, affiliated company or joint venture of CVRD would rank ahead of CVRD's ability to receive dividends and other cash flows from these companies.
-As a result, claims of these Final Prospectus Supplement creditors would rank ahead of CVRD's ability to access cash from these companies in order to satisfy its obligations under the guaranty.
+As a result, claims of these creditors would rank ahead of CVRD's ability to access cash from these companies in order to satisfy its obligations under the guaranty.
 In addition, these subsidiaries, affiliated companies and joint ventures may be restricted by their own loan agreements, governing instruments and other contracts from distributing cash to CVRD to enable CVRD to perform under its guaranty.
-At September 30, 2003, 18.1% of CVRD's consolidated U.S. GAAP liabilities were owed by subsidiaries of CVRD, which is the only obligor under the guaranty, meaning that the creditors under these liabilities would rank ahead of investors in the notes in the event of CVRD's insolvency.
+At September 30, 2005, 31.0% of CVRD's consolidated U.S. GAAP liabilities were owed by subsidiaries of CVRD, which is the only obligor under the guaranty, meaning that the creditors under these liabilities would rank ahead of investors in the notes in the event of CVRD's insolvency.